-Since 2016 there have been more accidents involving RPA than helicopters, resulting in RPA as the aircraft type (following aeroplanes) with the second most accidents per year.
+Since 2016 there have been more reported accidents involving RPA than helicopters, resulting in RPA as the aircraft type (following aeroplanes) with the second most accidents per year.
+However, over this period (2016-2019) there were injuries involving an RPA, whereas there were 16 fatal, 30 serious, and 44 minor injuries resulting from an occurrence involving a helicopter.